Dr. Whittaker Schroder

 Syllabus

-ANG 6930: Archaeological Remote Sensing
+ANG 6930: Remote Sensing of Cultural Landscapes

 ANT 2149: Lost Tribes and Sunken Continents: Pseudoarchaeology and Why It Matters